klebermagno/rBCM/README.md

 * The rBCM reduces the impact of the poor GPR scaling, because each expert only handles some subset of the total data.
-* The rBCM opens up parallelism during training - each expert can be trained and predicted with independently and then simply weighted together.
-You could efficiently colocate experts and their subsets of a very large dataset in a distributed system.
+* The rBCM opens up parallelism during both training and fitting stages - each expert can be trained and predicted with independently and then simply weighted together.

 ## What are the problems with it?